Approved Non-CS Courses

 - EE 581 (4 UNITS): Mathematical Foundations for System Design: Modeling, Analysis, and Synthesis Fundamental techniques underlying the methodologies for system design, from integrated circuits to cyber-physical systems.
 Design flows, fundamental classes of models, and verification and synthesis techniques.
 Recommended Preparation: Exposure to the fundamentals of calculus or discrete mathematics, some background in programming, and an inclination to formal reasoning.

-- EE 597 (3 UNITS): Wireless Networks Introduction to wireless networking technologies; fundamental architectural and design principles used at all protocol layers; optimization and performance evaluation using mathematical analysis and simulations.
+- EE 597 (4 UNITS): Wireless Networks Introduction to wireless networking technologies; fundamental architectural and design principles used at all protocol layers; optimization, performance evaluation and implementation using mathematical analysis, simulations, and experiments.
 Prerequisite: EE 450 and EE 503; Recommended Preparation: EE 467, familiarity with Matlab and C programming.

 - EE 619 (3 UNITS): Advanced Topics in Automatic Speech Recognition Advanced topics in automatic speech recognition, speaker recognition, spoken dialogue, conversational multimedia interfaces.
 Recommended preparation: EE 503, EE 519, CSCI 544.